Hoverbear/rust-education-paper/paper.md

 Instructors may also find themselves struggling, as these assignments can be difficult to create, and at times nearly impossible to evaluate.
 Instructors and their markers desire assignments which are simple enough to fit into a few files, demonstrate understanding of failure modes, can be tested effectively in a preferrably automated fashion, and show students the caveats of their attempts to solve the problem.
 In many cases, a tradeoff is necessary.
 Building an interactive shell is a common, and much loved, assignment in which instructors must balance the number of features required with the time provided.
 Features such as pipes, background tasks, tab-completion, and environment variables are all desirable and interesting to implement, but contribute greatly to the complexity of the code, as well as the amount of time it takes to evaluate.

 At the University of Victoria evaluation is typically done through an interactive demo involving the student and one of the teaching assistants.
 This method gives the student a chance to explain qualities and characteristics of their code, demonstrate it's features, and explain any possible bugs which may be discovered as the code is tested.
 Testing is often light and relatively incomplete due to time and technical constraints.
 Tools like `valgrind` and `clang` (with all warnings and lints flagged on) help in evaluation, but are not always used.
 We have found this to be a better method than the marker grading the student without any input from them, as it encourages a certain level of independence and creativity in the students, it also encourages students to improve their ability to explain their code.
 This method also gives the student immediate feedback that they may use on further assignments, rather than hearing back sometimes weeks later, often well into the next assignment.

-## Challenges

-`TODO: Survey some OS instructors to figure out what challenges they face`

-## Finding a Better Place

-`TODO: Introduce Rust and briefly mention other alternatives.
-Perhaps a comparison chart.`

 # Introducing Rust